 Course Description and Objectives

 This course provides the basis for understanding potential problems of intercultural communication that arise in interactions between people from different cultures.
 As Samovar notes, complex nature of human behavior produces many communication problems-perhaps more than the problems addressed in this course.
 It is for this reason that we will explore how diverse cultural orientations influence the way we perceive and interact with an increasingly culturally diverse world.
 The overall purpose of this class is to understand causes of intercultural conflicts in different communication settings (interpersonal, small group, school, workplace and global) and how to manage them effectively.
+Specific objectives are:

 - To learn how culture, your own and other peoples’, shapes the understanding of intercultural conflict analysis.

 - To explore cultural awareness of ‘self’, ‘other’ cultures and the challenges encountered in interaction between people of diverse culture.